pbradleylab/phylogenize/README.md

 ### Installing BURST

-BURST is needed for all 16S analyses using *phylogenize*.
+(Update: 5/4/2020) Either BURST or, as of phylogenize 0.94, vsearch is needed for all 16S analyses using *phylogenize*.
 BURST is a high-speed pairwise aligner that *phylogenize* uses to map 16S amplicon sequence variants back to a database of genomes.

-You can download the binaries from the [BURST Github repository](github.com/knights-lab/BURST).
+You can download the binaries from the [BURST Github repository](github.com/knights-lab/BURST) or the [vsearch repository](https://github.com/torognes/vsearch).
 By default *phylogenize* expects these binaries to be copied into the directory `/usr/local/bin`, but you can override this (see below).

-**Note for Mac**: Binaries for the latest version of BURST are available only on request, but *phylogenize* should work with an [earlier version of BURST](https://github.com/knights-lab/BURST/releases/tag/v0.99.4a) as long as the binary is renamed `burst12` and copied to `/usr/local/bin` or your preferred path (again, see below for how to override this).
+**Note for Mac** (Update: 5/4/2020): On a Mac, using vsearch may be more straightforward than using BURST.
+Mac binaries for the latest version of BURST are available only on request, but *phylogenize* should work with an [earlier version of BURST](https://github.com/knights-lab/BURST/releases/tag/v0.99.4a) as long as the binary is renamed `burst12` and copied to `/usr/local/bin` or your preferred path (again, see below for how to override this).
+If that version of BURST still doesn't work, follow the instructions for older computers.

+**Note for older computers** (Update: 5/4/2020): Some of the optimizations that BURST uses are only available on newer architectures.
+You may be able to run an older version of BURST called [EMBALMER](https://github.com/knights-lab/BURST/releases): pick a version tagged as "buzzard," which means it is compiled to be slower but compatible with more machines.
+If you use such a version of BURST, instead of renaming it, specify the original name by setting `burst_bin` when calling *phylogenize* (see below).
+This way, *phylogenize* won't use command-line options that only work in later BURST releases.

 ### Installing *phylogenize* package for use with R or the web interface on a local machine